sujonraihan/ibcs/Linux/user-management.md

 ## 🎯 Summary

-User Account Management হল Linux system administration এর একটি গুরুত্বপূর্ণ অংশ যা:
+User Account Management is an important part of Linux system administration that:

-- ✅ User accounts তৈরি এবং পরিচালনা করে
+- ✅ Creates and manages user accounts
-- ✅ Security policies implement করে
+- ✅ Implements security policies
-- ✅ Access control নিশ্চিত করে
+- ✅ Ensures access control
-- ✅ User activity monitor করে
+- ✅ Monitors user activity
-- ✅ System security maintain করে
+- ✅ Maintains system security

-সঠিক user management practices এবং tools ব্যবহার করে একটি secure এবং efficient Linux system পরিচালনা করা যায়।
+With proper user management practices and tools, a secure and efficient Linux system can be managed.